 The trick is getting the right style for long hair and making sure your hair is in great condition.
-Blow drying with the best hair dryer is crucial, as is using heat protection for hair, the best shampoo and conditioner and visiting your the salon for regular trims.
+Blow drying with the best hair dryer is crucial, as is using heat protection for hair, the best shampoo and conditioner, and visiting your the salon for regular trims.

 Getting rid of the notion that short haircuts over 40 are mandatory, more women than ever women are embracing length with back-grazing styles, explains Jonathan Andrew, Fudge Professional Global Brand Ambassador.
 "Long hair is definitely a trend at the moment.
-I think 2020 has given people a lot more time to think about their look and where they want to take it.
+I think the past year has given people a lot more time to think about their look and where they want to take it.
 For people considering growing out haircuts or pushing to get the longer hair they have always wanted, this has been the year to do it."

 Sound familiar?
 If you're embracing longer hair then you also want to ensure that your cut suits your face shape and hair texture.
 From blunt bangs to update your look and flattering face-framing layers, we've curated our pick of the most flattering long hairstyles and all the advice you need to make them work.

-What about long hairstyles for older women - can I keep my long hair past 40?
+What about long hairstyles for older women?
+Can I keep my long hair past 40?

 Which face shapes suit long hairstyles?

 The good news is just about anyone can find long hairstyles to suit their face shape and hair type.
 It's all in the shaping and style—a good hairdresser will be able to tailor your hairstyle of choice to your face shape.

 How to keep long hairstyles in good condition

 Naturally the key to maintaining healthy long hair is keeping it in as good condition as possible.
 This means regular trims, of course, and reducing the amount of heat you use on your hair—try to air dry hair at least once a week.
 After that, it all comes down to daily maintenance.

 "It’s all in the routine," Jonathan stresses.
 "When talking to my clients I try to bring in similarities from other skill sets, like skincare.
-Most women are familiar with a cleanser and moisturiser, but usually there are day creams and night creams, eye serums, oils, the list can go on.
+Most women are familiar with a cleanser and moisturizer, but usually there are day creams and night creams, eye serums, oils, the list can go on.
 The same principle comes in with haircare.

-"A great shampoo and conditioner is the key, try Fudge Professional Damage Rewind, ($14.75/£13, Beauty Bay).
+"A great shampoo and conditioner is the key, try Fudge Professional Damage Rewind ($14.75/£13, Beauty Bay).
 This repairs your hair and makes it 90% stronger in one use.
 Using this will be a huge boost but I always say once a week treat yourself.
 Leave the conditioner on longer and wrap your hair in a warm towel to create a more luxurious experience and boost the results."

-"To keep on theme try some Blow Dry Aqua Primer ($17.50/£15.50, Beauty Bay).
+"To keep on theme, try some Blow Dry Aqua Primer ($17.50/£15.50, Beauty Bay).
 This contains hyaluronic acid which repairs your hair inside and out whilst boosting hold, shine and heat protection to keeps the condition working towards the same goal."

-The best long hairstyles for women – a celebrity guide
+The best long hairstyles for women

 Oh to have the shiny locks of Amal Clooney!
 This gorgeous vintage inspired style is curled to perfection.
 Be sure to use regular hair masks and a shine spray if you want to recreate this look.

-Actor Naomie's hairstyle is almost all one length, which works perfectly with those beautiful natural curls.
+Actor Naomie Harris' hairstyle is almost all one length, which works perfectly with those beautiful natural curls.
 That length creates weight that 'pulls' the hair so the curls sit nicely at the top and are allowed to be bouncy and beautiful at the ends.
 Subtle highlights accentuate the ends, giving them extra definition.

 Lucy Liu shows how to make long hair look ultra special without having to spend hours piling it up on top of your head.
 With a heavy side part that oozes glamour, and a very subtle wave swept to the side, she accentuates her face shape while showing off those flowing locks.
-Shine is crucial here, so try misting a gloss spray on a dressing brush and running it down your hair to finish the style.
+Shine is crucial here, so try misting a gloss spray on a brush and running it down your hair to finish the style.

 Catherine always brings the glamour, and this side-swept style is pure Hollywood.
 Her ultra-long dark hair is puled back from her face perfectly displaying her facial features, then swept to the side and cascaded down one shoulder.
-This style is a modern and unique take on the usual up-do or ponytail, and although it might require some skill to master at home would be a fabulous choice for a party.
+This style is a modern and unique take on the usual updo or ponytail, and although it might require some skill to master at home would be a fabulous choice for a party.

-Duchess of Cambridge
+Catherine, Duchess of Cambridge